This post contains affiliate links.

 Let cool then and serve with a dollop of mascarpone and roughly chopped pistachios.

-I don’t have a blow torch: Grapefruit brulee without a blowtorch is possible!
-To do this, place the grapefruit halves on a sheet tray and top it with sugar.
+Grapefruit brulee without a blowtorch is possible!
+To do this, place the grapefruit halves on a sheet tray and top them with sugar.
 Cook in the oven on a high broil for 5 minutes, watching closely.
 This could also be done in an air fryer.

-Storage: These are best enjoyed as soon as they are made and it is best to only make enough for those that want one.
+These are best enjoyed as soon as they are made, and it is best to make only enough for those who want one.
 However, if you are not sure how many people you are serving, cut and dry the grapefruit halves and set the sugar and torch to the side.
-When ready, simply top with sugar and torch as folks want one.
+When ready, simply top grapefruits with sugar and torch them as folks want them.

 Ingredients